 the last 500 meters of ascent to the summit will be extremely demanding, regardless of your strength and fitness level

 For every detail and doubt about these itineraries or for building a custom private tour to climb mount Kilimanjaro, please contact us through our contact page.

-In the following section, you have the details of every route.
+In the following section, you have the details of every Kilimanjaro Trekking Route Package.
 We make a big effort to offer the best possible prices, which depend upon many factors like the time of the year, the number of tourists, the constantly changing prices of gas and park fees, etc.